Infineon/btsdk-utils/wmbt/ReadMe.txt

         11: DH3 / 3-DH3
         14: DM5 / 2-DH5
         15: DH5 / 3-DH5
-    packet_length: 0 ñ 65535.
-Device will limit the length to the max for the baseband packet type. eg) if DM1 packets are sent, the maximum packet size is 17 bytes. tx_power = (ñ25 to +3) transmit power, in dBm.
+    packet_length: 0 ÅE65535.
+Device will limit the length to the max for the baseband packet type. eg) if DM1 packets are sent, the maximum packet size is 17 bytes. tx_power = (ÅE5 to +3) transmit power, in dBm.

-The example below instructs the CYW20706 to transmit 0xAA 8-bit Pattern on the 2402 MHz and ACL Basic with DM1 packet (17 bytes) type at -3 dBm.
+The example below instructs the device to transmit 0xAA 8-bit Pattern on the 2402 MHz and ACL Basic with DM1 packet (17 bytes) type at -3 dBm.

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt radio_tx_test COM4 20703A012345 2402 2 1 3 17 -3
+<WICED-Studio>\wiced_tools\wmbt\Release> wmbt radio_tx_test COM23 112233445566 2402 2 1 3 17 -3
+MBT_BAUD_RATE:  3000000
+TRANSPORT_MODE: 0 (HCI)

+Opened COM23 at speed: 3000000
-Sending WICED HCI Command:
+Sending HCI Command:
-0000 < 19 10 08 14 00 01 51 FC 10 45 23 01 3A 70 20 01 >
+0000 < 01 51 FC 10 66 55 44 33 22 11 01 00 03 01 03 11 >
-0010 < 00 02 01 03 11 00 08 FD 00 >
+0010 < 00 08 FD 00 >
-Received WICED HCI Event:
+Received HCI Event:
-0000 < 19 01 08 06 00 0E 04 01 51 FC 00 >
+0000 < 04 0E 04 01 51 FC 00 >
 Success
+Close Serial Bus

-The last byte of the WICED HCI event is the operation status, where 0 signifies that operation was successful and test started to run.
+The last byte of the HCI event is the operation status, where 0 signifies that operation was successful and test started to run.
-The test continues to run until device is reset (wmbt wiced_reset).
+The test continues to run until device is reset.

-Radio Rx Test
+*Radio Rx Test

 Note: Connectionless receive test for Bluetooth packets

-This test issues a command to the CYW20706 to set radio to camp on a specified frequency.
-While test is running the CYW20706 periodically sends reports about received packets.
+This test issues a command to the Cypress SoC BT device to set the radio to camp on a specified frequency.
+While the test is running, the BT device periodically sends reports about received packets.

 Usage: wmbt radio_rx_test COMx <bd_addr> <frequency> <modulation_type> <logical_channel> <bb_packet_type> <packet_length>
 where:
     bd_addr: BD_ADDR for the remote Tx device (6 bytes)
-    frequency = receive frequency (2402 ñ 2480) in MHz
+    frequency = receive frequency (2402 ÅE2480) in MHz
     modulation_type:
         0: 0x00 8-bit Pattern
         1: 0xFF 8-bit Pattern